UPDATED JUL 14, 2020

 On the western side of Memorial Park, this 155-acre non-profit urban sanctuary doubles as both a park and an education center.
 With nine different trails in the center, there’s plenty of nature to discover!
-But for a little more distance, hike the two-mile Outer Loop Trail.
-It won’t break the bank either; the arboretum is free and open daily 7am to 7pm.
+For a little more distance, hike the two-mile Outer Loop Trail.
+The best part is that the arboretum is free and open daily from 7am to dusk.

 Hike along lakeside trails in the Pineywoods forest at Lake Livingston State Park, about 75 miles north of Houston.
-The 2.5 miles of shoreline make nature sightings a common occurrence (just beware of gators here, too!).
-Park entrance is just $5 for adults and free for kids under 12, so it’s easy to make a full day of hiking and lakeside fun!
+The 2.5 miles of park shoreline make nature sightings a common occurrence (beware of gators here, too).
+Park entrance is just $5 for adults and free for kids under 12, so it’s easy and inexpensive to make a full day of hiking and lakeside fun!

-Covering almost 1,500 acres (compared to NYC’s Central Park’s 840), you better bet there’s plenty of space to hike in Memorial Park.
+Covering almost 1,500 acres (compared to NYC’s Central Park’s 843), there’s plenty of space to hike in Memorial Park.
 The park offers more than 30 miles of trails that wind and twist though the park, including the color trails located just behind the Picnic Loop.
 There’s always someone picnicking along trails or in the park, so once you get tired grab a table and enjoy!
-FYI: Keep your earbuds out during hikes as many of these trails are also heavily used by mountain bikers!
-And did we mention how much fun a post-hike beer is?
+FYI: keep your earbuds out during hikes as many of these trails are also heavily used by mountain bikers.

 This heavily-forested park is only 30 minutes north of downtown off Highway 59.
-And, because it’s the only park in the Houston proper park system to allow overnight camping, you can hike all day long.
-The park entry fee is $3 and it boasts 30 miles of trails, so that’s only 10 cents per mile!
+Since it’s the only park in the Houston, the proper park system allows overnight camping.
+The park entry fee is $3, and the park 20 miles of trails to hike all day long.

 Houston, we have trails.
-Just a few miles from NASA, the family- and photographer-friendly natural park of Armand Bayou awaits.
+Just a few miles from NASA, the family- and photographer-friendly nature park of Armand Bayou—the ABNC— awaits.
 Featuring a variety of ecosystems, including forest, prairie and wetlands, this nature center is essentially an outdoor classroom!
-Come ready to learn, discover nature, and of course snap some Insta-worthy shots of deer or even a gator.
+Come ready to learn, discover nature, and snap some Insta-worthy shots of deer or even a gator.
 Guided photography and nature tours along the trails make this spot perfect for beginner hikers and nature-lovers alike.